 This study assesses your heart muscle.
 Most times, it is done for patients who have coronary artery disease.
+This is a condition when the arteries that supply blood to the heart become narrow or blocked

 The test results will help your doctor know where better blood flow would benefit your heart.
 This will help your doctor decide what treatment will work best for you.